 For example, other conditions include:

-- Peripheral vascular disease caused by atheroma (see separate leaflet called Peripheral Arterial Disease in Legs for further details)
+- Peripheral arterial disease caused by atheroma.
+See separate leaflet called Peripheral Arterial Disease for more details.

 They may suggest some blood tests to look for signs of other conditions such as those listed above.
 A doctor may also suggest a test called angiography.
 For this test, a special dye called contrast material is injected.
 X-rays are then used to show up the arteries in your arms, hands, legs and feet.
-Segments of narrowed and/or blocked arteries can be seen in the distal blood vessels (those closest to your hands and feet) if you have Buerger's disease.
-However, the proximal blood vessels (the ones closest to your body) will be normal.
+Segments of narrowed and/or blocked arteries can be seen in blood vessels closest to your hands and feet (the distal blood vessels) if you have Buerger's disease.
+However, the blood vessels closest to your body (the proximal blood vessels) will be normal.
 These changes can also occur in some other conditions, so again cannot give conclusive evidence of Buerger's disease.
 A sample of tissue (biopsy) from one of the blood vessels may sometimes be taken to look for changes that may help to support the diagnosis.

 Sometimes another test called a Doppler ultrasound scan is suggested.
 This uses ultrasound to look at the blood flow in the blood vessels of your arms and legs.
 Blood pressure cuffs may be put on and inflated at points along your arms or your legs during the test.
-Sometimes other tests may be advised such as an echocardiography (an ultrasound scan of your heart).
+Sometimes other tests may be advised such as an ultrasound scan of your heart (an echocardiography).
 This can help to exclude another source for the blood clots in your arms or your legs.

-Because Buerger's disease can be difficult to diagnose, a list of criteria (features to look for) has been developed to help doctors.
-These include such features as whether you smoke, your age, your symptoms, any history of other medical problems, the findings at angiography, etc. The more features you have, the more likely it is that you have Buerger's disease.
+Because Buerger's disease can be difficult to diagnose, a list of features to look for (criteria) has been developed to help doctors.
+This includes such features as whether you smoke, your age, your symptoms, any history of other medical problems, the findings at angiography, etc. The more features you have, the more likely it is that you have Buerger's disease.

 What is the treatment for Buerger's disease?

 There is no cure for Buerger's disease.
-So, the aim of treatment is to stop the disease from progressing (getting any worse) and to control any symptoms that you may have.
+So, the aims of treatment are to stop the disease from becoming any worse (progressing) and to control any symptoms that you may have.
 The following may be helpful.

 The single most important thing that you can do if you are diagnosed with Buerger's disease is to stop smoking.
-Even smoking one cigarette a day can keep Buerger's disease active and allow it to progress and your symptoms to get worse.
+Even smoking one cigarette a day can keep Buerger's disease active and allow it to progress and your symptoms to become worse.
 Stopping smoking is the only treatment known to be effective.
 Buerger's disease can become inactive when you quit smoking.
 There is also some evidence from studies that suggests you should avoid secondhand smoke (passive smoking).
-For further information and help to quit smoking, see the separate leaflet called Tips to Help you Stop Smoking.
+Unfortunately, any form of nicotine seems to make the condition worse, so nicotine replacement therapy should not be used.